 The Gas Engine

 Under the hood of an Acura hybrid vehicle is a gas-powered engine.
 Acura uses a 3.0-liter V6 for Sport Hybrid models, creating 257 horsepower for premium performance.
 And while the gas-powered engine makes the most power, electric motors can engage separately.
 That makes for the most efficient operation.
 Nothing quite explains the Acura hybrid system like using it.
 Experience Sport Hybrid in the Acura MDX, Acura RLX, and the halo car, the Acura NSX.
-You’ll find your favorite Acura in stock today at Jay Wolfe Acura of Springfield.
+You’ll find your favorite Acura in stock today at Frank Leta Acura of Springfield.